AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/build-environment.md

   * `libpng`
   * `imagemagick`
   * `graphicsmagick`
-* Other packages may be installed at build time as described in the section [Installing Additional System Packages.](#installing-additional-system-packages)
+* Other packages may be installed at build time as described in the section [Installing Additional System Packages](#installing-additional-system-packages).
 * Every build is done on a pristine environment.
 The build container does not keep any state between executions.
 * Maven is always run with these three commands:
   * `mvn --batch-mode org.apache.maven.plugins:maven-dependency-plugin:3.1.2:resolve-plugins`
   * `mvn --batch-mode org.apache.maven.plugins:maven-clean-plugin:3.1.0:clean -Dmaven.clean.failOnError=false`
   * `mvn --batch-mode org.jacoco:jacoco-maven-plugin:prepare-agent package`
 * Maven is configured at a system level with a `settings.xml` file which automatically includes the public Adobe artifact repository using a profile named `adobe-public`.
-  * Refer to the [Adobe public Maven repository](https://repo1.maven.org/) for more details.
+  * See the [Adobe public Maven repository](https://repo1.maven.org/) for more details.
-* Node.js 18 is available for [front end pipelines.](/help/overview/ci-cd-pipelines.md)
+* Node.js 18 is available for [front end pipelines](/help/overview/ci-cd-pipelines.md).

 >[!NOTE]
 >